We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 It’s also a good idea to perform a patch test before applying any new topical product to a larger area to avoid an allergic reaction.

-To do a patch test, apply a small amount of the product to the inside of your wrist and wait 24 hours to see how your skin reacts.
+To do a patch test, apply a small amount of the product to the inside of your wrist or inner arm and wait 24 hours to see how your skin reacts.
 If you see any signs of irritation, like redness or itchiness, stop using it right away.

 If you’re pregnant or breastfeeding, avoid using CBD.